 Attendance and Participation: Class discussion, group activities, oral presentations, and peer-review sessions are central to your learning in this course, and yet cannot be made up should you miss them.
 That means that missing class will seriously compromise your ability to do well in this course.

-Participation is more than a matter of your being present and on time—though both of those apply.
+Participation is more than just being present and on time.
 Your participation score on each paper is also based on: 1) your demonstrated ability to discuss, comment, and ask questions in class; 2) your preparation for class, which includes your having done all of the assigned reading for class, and your bringing all required materials; and 3) your full and effective engagement in group work and peer workshops.
-It also includes your making at least one visit to the Writing Center, and writing a one-page reflection about your visit.

 Grades: First, I will be giving you grades on only three written assignments in this class, but you will also be getting feedback in different ways on most of the other writing you do.
 In general, however, the point of much of that writing is to give you practice on particular skills and to build writing fluency.
 Papers that are not graded we call “low stakes” papers; those contrast with “high stakes” papers for which you will actually get a grade.
-On some low stakes papers you will receive either a "check" or a "+"; on others I will comment very lightly, others still I won’t collect.
-All of your writing will, however, be handed in as part of the final course portfolio.
+On some low stakes papers you will receive either a "check" or a "+"; on others I will comment very lightly, others still I won’t collect until the end of the course.
+That said, still you will hand in all of your writing as part of the final course portfolio.

 Writing Center: The Odegaard Writing and Research Center is open Monday through Friday afternoons throughout Early Fall Start, and it's there primarily to work with students in English 108.
 Students often don't know what a writing center can do to help them; for that reason I will ask that at least once this quarter you sign-up and see a tutor at the OWRC.
 It is located in Odegaard Library on the third floor.
 You may drop by, but because they are often very busy, I strongly recommend that you make an appointment (via their website: http://depts.washington.edu/owrc).